saidvandeklundert/go/README.md

 What is `string internals`: Byte slices, ASCII & Unicode encoding and decoding.

-#### in short:
+#### summary:

+Aggregation types:
 `arrays`: collection of elements that are indexable.
+`structs`: groups different (related) types

+Reference types:
 `slices`: collection of elements that are indexable.
 Has a dynamic length.
 `maps`: collection of indexable key-value pairs.
-`structs`: groups different (related) types
+`channels`:
+`pointers`: stores the memory address of a value `functions`: reusabe and organized block of code that performs an action

+Interface:
+`?`

 #### arrays: